Skip to Main Content

 michelle.kudelka@njit.edu

-Support will be provided by the NJIT University Library and the Office of Digital Learning.
-The Subject-Specialist Librarians and Instructional Designers will be available to help identify and vet quality OER materials.
+Support will be provided by the NJIT University Library and the Center for Educational Innovation and Excellence.
+The Subject Specialist Librarians will be available to help identify and vet quality OER materials, and you may ask for additional help from Instructional Designers if you need help adapting your course.

 • View OER ResearchGuides for more information about finding, evaluating, modifying and creating open educational resources.